 Spotlight: Past and Present

-Spotlight was founded 85 years ago, when a stage manager called Keith Moss spotted an opportunity in the theatre industry.
+Spotlight was founded in 1927, when a stage manager called Keith Moss spotted an opportunity in the theatre industry.
 At the time, the casting business was a little more haphazard.
 Actors would send dozens of photographs to every director, producer and theatre productions, in the hope of landing a role.

 Moss's solution was elegant and simple - he brought together all the photographs, casting and contact details and information for actors into one central directory, and Spotlight was born.

 Moss was soon joined by business partner Rodney Millington, and together Spotlight grew in size and became an indispensable part of the industry.
 The first Spotlight, which predated the first talking film, contained 236 artists and a couple of very talented dogs.